nickmeldrum/site-seed/README.md

  * make it so nginx is forwarding any requests for the html to the node express server and have the webserver return the index.html (or generated html)
  * fix ssl
  * create a node api server?
+ * look at how yarn can use it's cache when build is happening in a docker image build
  * create a dev version of the docker compose - using volumes for updating of files from host
  * rationalise the inheritance of the dockerfiles - make 1 extend the other
  * as part of compilation - create a .zip artefact for the prod container to use?